-- 262. This chapter outlines the statutory provisions concerning disclosure of information, the policies, procedures and controls necessary for reporting and disclosing suspicion and the provision of information on the reporting and the disclosing of suspicion. - 263.
-References in this chapter to a transaction or activity include an attempted or proposed transaction or activity. - 264.
+- 266.289.
+This chapter outlines the statutory provisions concerning disclosure of information, the policies, procedures and controls necessary for reporting and disclosing suspicion and the provision of information on the reporting and the disclosing of suspicion. - 267.290.
+References in this chapter to a transaction or activity include an attempted or proposed transaction or activity. - 268.291.
+References in this chapter to a transaction or activity also include attempts or proposals to enter into a business relationship or to undertake an occasional transaction. - 269.292.
 References in this chapter to any suspicion are references to suspicion of either money laundering or terrorist financing.